woroko/TUNIBot/rasaintentit/data/tunintentit3.md

 - [Johdatus yhteiskuntafilosofiaan](course) starting date
 - [Practical Observation of Finnish School System for Incoming Exchange Students - Observation, written tasks, report](course) begins
 - Tell me the start date of [Hoitotieteen tohtorikoulutusseminaari](course)
-- What day will [Liikunta - Liikuntapedagogiikka perusopetuksessa A - 2. vsk(course) start
+- What day will [Liikunta - Liikuntapedagogiikka perusopetuksessa A - 2. vsk](course) start
 - When do I have [Usean muuttujan integraalilaskenta](course)
 - When do we have [Käytännön opetus ja ohjaus](course)
 - The start date of [Julkisen hallinnon reformit ja muutos](course)